 - Sales taxes related to assets purchased for use in a fixed asset

 - Purchased assets

-- Interest incurred to construct an asset
+- Interest incurred on the financing needed to construct an asset

 - Demolition of a site to prepare it for new construction